aaronfactbid/factbid2/README.md

 This is the PHP front end which displays the hashtags, bids and claims table from the mysql database There is a separate back end process which polls the tweets and stores them in a tweet table and calls a mysql procedure to populate hashtags, bids and claims

---Deployment instructions for front end when logged in as root: apt install git zip cd /opt git clone https://github.com/aaronfactbid/factbid2.git
+--Deployment instructions for front end when logged in as root, tested on a Contabo LAMP instance: apt install git zip cd /opt git clone https://github.com/aaronfactbid/factbid2.git